ietf/tao/Tao.md

 It's up to the WG chairs to set the meeting agenda, usually a few weeks in advance.
 If you want something discussed at the meeting, be sure to let the chair know about it.
 The agendas for all the WG meetings are available in advance on the IETF web site, but some WG chairs are lax (if not totally negligent) about turning them in.

 The Secretariat only schedules WG meetings a few weeks in advance, and the schedule often changes as little as a week before the first day.
 If you are only coming for one WG meeting, you may have a hard time booking your flight with such little notice, particularly if the Working Group's meeting changes schedule.
 Be sure to keep track of the current agenda so you can schedule flights and hotels.
 But, when it comes down to it, you probably shouldn't be coming for just one WG meeting.
 It's likely that your knowledge could be valuable in a few WGs, assuming that you've read the drafts and RFCs for those groups.
-Work in the IETf is often reciprocal, contribute positively to others work and your more likely to receive comments and feedback on your work.
+Work in the IETF is often reciprocal, contribute positively to others work and your more likely to receive comments and feedback on your work.

 If you are on the agenda at a face-to-face meeting, you should probably come with a few slides prepared.
 But don't come with a tutorial; people are supposed to read the drafts in advance.
 Projectors for laptop-based presentations are available in all the meeting rooms.